Cinabutts/MaterialUtilities/docs/pbr_import.md

 #### Importing

-After you've selected a directory (or specific files) *Material Utilities* will go through the files, try to determine the texture map type, [color space](#color-spaces), add the appropriate image texture node, and then connect them (if enabled) to the shader node.
+After you've selected a directory (or specific files) *Material Utilities Unofficial* will go through the files, try to determine the texture map type, [color space](#color-spaces), add the appropriate image texture node, and then connect them (if enabled) to the shader node.

 **Please note** that the import might take some time (especially with Octane [remember to have the render server running]), and that Blender will become unresponsive during the import (and no progress information will, at the moment, be shown).